robotoworks/mechanoid/docs/source/ops/index.rst

 call ``runOperation(int, boolean)`` for the first time, or you if you set the force flag to true.

-It is also called when the Operation Manager recovers from a configuration change such as switching the orientation of the device.
+It is also called when the executor recovers from a configuration change such as switching the orientation of the device.

 This makes the ``onOperationPending(...)`` callback a convenient place to show